FormidableLabs/freactal/README.md

 ### Intermediate state

-So far, we haven't see any arguments to the first, outer-most function definition.
-In simple scenarios, you might not need anything there, as has been illustrated above.
+So far, we haven't see any arguments to the first, outer-most function in our effect definitions.
+In simple scenarios, this outer-function may seem unnecessary, as in the illustration above.

 But what about cases where you want state to be updated part-way through an operation?
 You _could_ put all this logic in your UI code, and invoke effects from there multiple times.
 But that's not ideal for a number of reasons: